JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 A little word of warning, it's my first Svelte project so I may do things that are not optimal.

-Also I will write some invalid HTML (invalid as in not W3C compliant) to not have to use CSS until the very end of the project because it's not the focus of this project.
-I will point out when I take those shortcuts.
+Also I will write some invalid HTML (invalid as in not W3C compliant) to not have to use CSS until the very end of the tutorial because it's not the focus of this project.
+I will take care of pointing out when I take those shortcuts.

-And also my English is far from perfect so hit me up with a message when you see errors so I can correct it and try to not do it again!
+And also my English is far from perfect so hit me up with a message at *contact AT julienrouse.com* when you see an error so I can correct it and try to learn from my mistake to not do it again!

 ### Introduction to the game and scope of the tutorial

 #### What is Derivative Clicker

-Before trying to create a copy of a game, lets talk a bit about it.
+Before trying to create a copy of a game, lets talk a bit about what is the essence of this particular game.
 Derivative Clicker is an idle game.
 The idle genre resolve around making a number go big, usually by buying things that generate some form of currency.
 Then with that currency you can buy more stuff that generate more currency.
-There is usually no end game, just the pleasure to see your numbers grow bigger and bigger (until the browser can't display your number because it's too big :) ).
+There is usually no end game, just the pleasure to see your number grow bigger and bigger (until the browser can't display your number because it's too big :) ).
 Sometimes the game continue to generate currency even when you are not online but not always (not in this case).

 Here you start with no cash and when you click on a button you gain some cash.
 Then after clicking a few times, with your hard earned cash you can buy something (I'll call it "building" in the rest of the tutorial) that will generate a little bit of cash every *tick*.
 There is a *tick* every 1000ms (1 second) but as you progress, *ticks* can go faster, accelerating production.
-Then as you progress you can buy more buildings that generate either more cash or more building.
+Then as you go further into the game, you can buy more buildings that generate either more cash or more buildings.
 (Like Russian dolls, there is always an extra layer).

 You can also buy upgrades for your buildings that will make then more efficient, less costly or upgrades that will simulate clicks.
 (And some games have more elaborate ways of upgrading the game).